 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 Use of Text-Matching Software

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 The Discipline of Physiotherapy adheres to the University of Canberra’s policy on moderation.
 The standard of assessment in this unit will be equivalent wherever and however the unit is delivered.
 Assessment will be moderated to ensure that judgments of students’ performance are consistent, transparent, reliable, and valid.
 The Discipline of Physiotherapy moderation policy can be provided by the Unit Convenor upon request.

-This unit contains participatory elements which are vital to the Australian Physiotherapy Council professional learning outcomes for this Unit.
-Except in the case of extenuating circumstances, 100% attendance is expected at all lectures, and 100% participation is required in all practicals.
-It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practicable by email.
+This unit contains participatory elements which are align to the Australian Health Practitioner Regulation Agency professional learning outcomes for this unit.
+Engagement with all lectures, tutorials, and supplied unit resources is required for success.
+Except in the case of extenuating circumstances, 100% attendance and participation are expected in all tutorials.
+It is expected that students unable to fulfill these participation requirements will inform the Unit Convener as soon as practicable by email.